SaaS

 Created GitHub app

-15. Scroll down to the Private keys section and select the Generate a private key button.
+2. Scroll down to Private keys and select Generate a private key.
+GitHub downloads a PEM file to your workstation.
+Note the file path.

 Install a new GitHub app

-In your browser's address bar, find the installation ID in the URL, after /installations/.
-For example, the pictured app's installation ID is 56758584.
-Copy this value and save it somewhere that you can access later.
-You need it when you scan.
+In your browser's address bar, find the installation ID in the URL after /installations/.
+For example, the installation ID in the screenshot above is 56758584.

 Scan using your custom app credentials

-To learn more options for scanning GitHub organizations and repositories, read Assess the Configuration of GitHub Organizations and Repositories with cnspec.
+For more scanning options, read Assess the Configuration of GitHub Organizations and Repositories with cnspec.